Designing a Holistic Path to Pain Understanding

 Understanding Pain Through Research

-Building on the initial customer discovery research, the team conducted in-depth interviews with 4alivio users to better understand their day-to-day experiences with chronic pain.
-These conversations focused on how users currently manage their pain and the challenges they face on the way.
+Building on the initial customer discovery research, I worked alongside my team to conduct in-depth interviews with individuals living with chronic pain.
+These conversations focused on how users currently manage their symptoms, the challenges they encounter, and the support they need to feel more in control of their health.
+By synthesizing these interviews, I helped identify recurring themes that guided our design decisions.

-Building on the initial customer discovery research, the team conducted in-depth interviews with 4alivio users to better understand their day-to-day experiences with chronic pain.
-These conversations focused on how users currently manage their pain and the challenges they face on the way.
+Building on the initial customer discovery research, I worked alongside my team to conduct in-depth interviews with individuals living with chronic pain.
+These conversations focused on how users currently manage their symptoms, the challenges they encounter, and the support they need to feel more in control of their health.
+By synthesizing these interviews, I helped identify recurring themes that guided our design decisions.

 Insight #1